 Balsam Swamp State Forest

-Balsam Swamp State Forest, is comprised of Chenango Reforestation Areas # 17 and 34, totaling 2,679 acres.
-This forest is located in parts of four towns: Pharsalia, Pitcher, McDonough and German.
+Balsam Swamp State Forest totals 2,679 acres.
+This forest is located in parts of four towns: Pharsalia, Pitcher, McDonough and German, Chenango County.

 Balsam Swamp is a sprawling state forest that stretches almost 5.5 miles east-west across 4 towns.
 The area is very rural, and the landscape surrounding the State Forest is predominantly forested.
 Balsam Swamp State Forest is comprised of a mix of native hardwood forests, hemlock swamps, and conifer plantations.
 There are no designated recreational trails on the forest, but there is ample opportunity for self-guided day hikes to explore the diversity of habitats represented on this State Forest.
 Additionally, the western section of Balsam Swamp State Forest is adjacent to Five Streams State Forest to the south.